Kani-Sn/css-grid-container/README.md

 ## Simplified Alternative
 Using the article standalone version instead.
 Is also responsive and shrinks according to the size of the viewport.
+Article standalone version only has content and full-width columns, no breakout column.
 <img width="2559" height="77" alt="image" src="https://github.com/user-attachments/assets/125c031a-84b0-4373-b396-475f59e107d5" />